 Shared by: Rayna Freedman

-17. Keep your class outline on your desk or desktop for easy reference.
+33. Keep a class outline document for easy reference.

 Keep a doc with your year outline handy.
 Either print it out and keep it on your desk or create a shortcut to it on your desktop for easy access.
 It will help keep you on track and save time when planning future lessons.